davila23/solace/README.md

 3. **Missing pagination** would cause performance issues with large datasets
 4. **No authentication system** limited administrative capabilities
 5. **Minimal error handling** would lead to poor user experience
+6. **Lack of state management** made it difficult to maintain consistency across components

 To address these issues, I completely restructured the application following Next.js best practices and implemented a robust set of features.